matthewrhdu/sout-this_is_our_teamname-forked-CSC207H1-Project/README.md

 # Team `sout("This_is_our_teamname")`

+**NOTE (28/12/2022): Due to the introduction of timetable builder at U of T, the webscraper component of this project is largely deprecated.
+We Apologize for any inconvenience.**

 Welcome to our Team Repo!
 In this repo, please find our course project for CSC207H1 F, Fall 2021 at the University of Toronto St.George.